 Twenty-eight (28) of the projects are classified as bridge rehabilitation/replacement projects (including three (3) of the "category" projects).
 Sixty-seven (67) are classified as roadway reconstruction/modernization projects (including three (3) of the "category" projects).
 Nine (9) projects are classified as roadway expansion projects (increasing through lanes).
 Nine (9) projects are traffic-management-technology projects (including three (3) of the "category" projects).
 One (1) project is for a new roadway.
 Eleven (11) projects are for multiuse trails and bicycle facilities.
-Three (3) projects are for pedestrian facilities.
-Three (3) of the "category" projects are for planning studies.
+Three (3) projects are for either multiuse trails and bicycle facilities or pedestrian facilities.
+Another three (3) of the "category" projects are for planning studies.